osmcode/pyosmium/doc/updating_osm_data.rst

 `newchange.osm.gz` and updates your state file. `<replication server>` is the URL that was printed, when you set up the state file.
 The parameter can be omitted when you use minutely change files from openstreetmap.org.
+This simplifies multiple edits of the same element into the final change.
+If you want to retain the full version history specify `--no-deduplicate`.

 `pyosmium-get-changes` loads only about 100MB worth of updates at once (about 8 hours of planet updates).
 If you want more, then add a `--size` parameter.